Agent mental models and Bayesian rules as a tool to create opinion dynamics models: Update rules from the agent mental models

-While we did need a new likelihood, that was caused by a change in the communication.
-But it would be possible for the agents to have very different assumptions in their mental model.
+While in that example, we did need a new likelihood, the Beta function that tells us how likely agents think others will provide each answer, that need was caused by a change in the communication.
+But it is not only what is communicated that can be changed.
+Inner assumptions agents make can also be changed, including the questions they want to answer.
+That is, we can have very different assumptions in their mental model.

 Assume that, instead of having ``wisher'' agents looking for the best option between $A$ and $B$, each ``mixer'' agent has an estimate about the best mixture between $A$ and $B$.
-In this case, $p_i$ is the percentage of $A$ in the best blend of two options and, as such, each value $0\leq p_i \leq 1$ must have a probability.
-We need probability densities $f(p)$ as prior and as posterior distributions.
-The easier way to implement such a model is to look for conjugate distributions, that is, cases where, for a certain likelihood, the prior and the posterior will be represented by the same function.
-In that case, update rules can just update parameters and not complete distributions.
-Interestingly, while the dynamics of the preferred choice, given the more straightforward choice of proper functions for the prior and the likelihood, mimics the original CODA dynamics, probability values never go to the same extreme values \cite{martins16a}.
+In this case, $p_i$ is the percentage of $A$ in the best blend of two options, and, as such, each value $0\leq p_i \leq 1$ must have a probability.
+We need probability densities $f(p)$ as prior and posterior opinion distributions.
+The easier way to implement such a model is to look for conjugate distributions \cite{ohagan94a}.
+Conjugate distributions correspond to those cases where, for a certain likelihood, the prior and the posterior will be represented by the same function.
+In that case, update rules can just update the parameters of that distribution function and not complete distributions.
+However, this is not the general case for a random application of the Bayes rule.
+As we build more detailed models, finding conjugate distributions might not be possible for a given mental model.

+Luckily, for the more straightforward cases we are interested in, conjugate options do exist.
+Before proceeding to a model, we need to decide how the agents communicate.
+Here, once more, we can have a discrete communication, where each agent just tells others which option, $A$ or $B$ should appear in a more significant amount, or communication could include the average estimate for the proportion $p$ of $A$, $E[p]$.

+In the first case, with discrete communication, we can find a natural conjugate family by using Beta distributions for the opinions and a Binomial distribution for the likelihood, that is, the chance that a neighbor will choose $A$ or $B$ depending on its average estimate.
+Of course, other choices of distributions would be possible, and they correspond to a similar thought structure but with different dynamics.
+Under the Binomial-Beta option, interestingly, the dynamics of the preferred choice, given the more straightforward choice of proper functions for the prior and the likelihood, mimics the original CODA dynamics.
+However, while the evolution of the preferred option in the mixture is the same, the probability (or proportion) values never go to the same extreme values \cite{martins16a}.